instrumentisto/rust-incubator/1_concepts/1_6_dispatch/README.md

 This can lead to quite tricky and non-obvious situations when writing code.

-For better understanding [object safety][5] purpose, design and limitations, read through the following articles:
+To better understand [object safety][5] purpose, design and limitations, read through:
 - [Rust Book: 17.2.
 Object Safety Is Required for Trait Objects][5]
 - [Rust Reference: 6.1.
 Traits: Object Safety][6]
 - [Nicholas Matsakis: Dyn async traits, part 2][17]